An Impending Revolution: Artificial Intelligence in Retail

 Is it still viable to juxtapose eCommerce with brick-and-mortar retail?
 Instead, bring bricks and clicks together for an omnichannel approach.

-While IoT devices can help retailers connect with their digital customers, the focus is on putting the customer experience at the heart of the business, not the new technology.
+While IoT devices can help retailers connect with their customers on a new level, the focus is on putting customer experience, not technology, at the heart of the business.

 Explore how traditional retailers can use mobile apps to compete with online retailers and create a truly omnichannel shopping experience.